 21. All trophies, prizes, etc. not picked up on the day of the event or designated pickup time by Two Eighty Six Sno Series, LLC will be forfeited if not claimed by the winner or their representative on race day.

 22. STOCK 200 A,B,C: Classes are broken into 3 groups A, B and C. A is for Advanced Riders, B is for moderate riders and C class is for Beginners.
 Riders are only allowed to enter into one class, individuals are not allowed to race both classes.
 If after two years the rider has been in the top 3 points in C class, the rider must advance to B class and so forth with the B into the A Class.
-If a rider gets first place 6 times – they will have to move up to the next class – half of their points will follow them to the next class.
+If a rider gets first place 3 times and 6 podiums combined (including first place) they will have to move up into the next class - half of their points will follow them into the next class.

-23. JUNIORS A,B,C: Classes are broken into 3 groups A, B and C. A is for Advanced Riders, B is for moderate riders and C class is for Beginners.
+23. JUNIORS A,B,C: Classes are broken into 4 groups A, B Plus, B and C. A is for Advanced skilled Riders, B Plus is for riders who are skilled, B is for moderate riders and C class is for Beginners.
 Riders are only allowed to enter into one class, individuals are not allowed to race both classes.
-If after two years the rider has been in the top 3 points in C class, the rider must advance to B class and so forth with the B into the A Class.
-If a rider gets first place 6 times – they will have to move up to the next class – half of their points will follow them to the next class.
+If after two years the rider has been in the top 3 points in C class, the rider must advance to B class and so forth with the B into the B Plus and A Class.
+If a rider gets first place 3 times and 6 podiums combined (including first place) they will have to move up into the next class - half of their points will follow them into the next class.

 24. The ISOC Snow Flap Rule for big sleds doesn't apply to any sleds at Two Eighy Six Sno Series